St. Nicholas Church, Tallinn: Artworks in the church

 Several other altarpieces from the same period can be mentioned: the altarpiece of "St. Mary and the Brotherhood of Blackheads" from 1500, made in Bruges by the anonymous Master of the Legend of Saint Lucy.The other wings depict the Annunciation in grisaille technique in a scene with the archangel Gabriel and the Virgin Mary with an open book.
 The open wings show from left to right: Virgin Mary with a bared breast and donors, Christ pointing at the wound on His chest, God the Father enthroned, John the Baptist with donors.
 In the open view we see the Virgin Mary flanked by St George and St. Victor.
 The left wing shows St. Francis of Assisi and the right wing St. Gertrude of Nivelles.
 The retable remained in the house of the Brotherhood of the Blackheads from 1534 to 1943.

 The altar of the Holy Kin from about 1490, made at Jan Borman’s workshop in Brussels; or the altar of Christ's Passion, made at the beginning of the 16th century by the workshop of the Bruges master Adrian Isenbrandt at the order of the powerful Brotherhood of Blackheads.
 A single panel painting by the Master of Schloss Lichtenstein, "Presentation of Christ in the Temple" (1430–1440) and several medieval woodcarvings by Henning von der Heide (depicting St. Nicholas, Virgin Mary and John the Evangelist) (1510–1520) are also on display.

 There is a four-metre high, seven-branched, brass candelabrum from 1519, one of the largest in Europe.
 On top of the middle branch stands a double-sided figure of the Virgin Mary with Child on a throne.
 It was a donation in 1519 by the wealthy Tallinn merchant Hans Bouwer.

-Of later works of art, the figure of St. Christopher by Tobias Heinze, (1624) a 350-year-old decorative screen of Bogislaus Rosen's chapel carved by Frans Hoppenstätt, and the epitaph of Antonius van der Busch by Arent Passer (1608) can be mentioned.
+Of later works of art, the figure of St. Christopher by Tobias Heinze, (1624) a 350-year-old decorative screen of Bogislaus Rosen's chapel carved by Frans Hoppenstätt, and the epitaph of Antonius von der Busch by Arent Passer (1608) can be mentioned.
 Around the nave lie a series of 17th century tomb-top effigies like Berndt Reinhold von Delwig and Hermann Nieroth in full body armour.